Hair Loss After Bariatric Surgery

 There are some simple things you can do to prevent or treat hair loss after bariatric surgery:

 - Protein!
 Protein!
 Protein!
 Protein deficiency causes your body to “conserve” protein, so your hair stays in the “inactive” phase longer than the growing phase.
 This way your body can use the protein for more vital functions such as maintaining muscle mass.
-That’s why it’s so important for weight loss surgery patients to get their recommended daily protein intake --especially if you are experiencing hair loss.
+That’s why it’s so important for bariatric surgery patients to get their recommended daily protein intake --especially if you are experiencing hair loss.
 Women should aim for 80 grams of protein daily and 100 grams for men.
 Protein shakes, eggs, fish, lean meats and beans are all great protein sources.

 - “B” happy!
 All post-op Gastric Bypass and Gastric Sleeve patients should be taking some form of supplemental vitamin B12.
 Acceptable supplements include sublingual dots (1,000 micrograms daily), weekly Nascobal nasal spray or monthly injections.